 On the flip side, septic system repairs or replacements can be costly.
 The average cost of a new septic system can be high, which does not account for the potential damage to landscaping during installation.
 So, you’ll need to consider if the increase in the sale price would cover these costs.

-Since many lenders might also not approve loans for houses with a failed septic system, selling your house as-is to a cash buyer could be a good option.
-Cash home buyers in NYC often buy properties in their current condition, which means they’ll handle any necessary repairs, including a failed septic system.
+Since many lenders might also not approve loans for houses with a failed septic system, selling your Riverhead house as-is to a cash buyer could be a good option.
+Cash home buyers on Long Island often buy properties in their current condition, which means they’ll handle any necessary repairs, including a failed septic system.
 That way, you can sell a house fast in New York, avoid upfront repair costs, and leave the headache of fixing the septic system to someone else.

 So, deciding to replace or not replace a failed septic system before selling your home comes down to a balance of costs, potential returns, and personal circumstances.
 It’s best to discuss this with your realtor or real estate investor, who can provide guidance tailored to your specific situation.